TOPIC: What Is The Best Golf Training Routine?

 With golf, more so than most sports, consistency is what allows one to win.
 How can one be consistent when he/she swung and drove the ball 400 yards twice, and are tired by the third hole?
 With tournament matches (even in High School) requiring the athletes to walk all 18 holes, conditioning begins to play a huge role in the outcome of the match.

-With the majority of golf match's being won within one or two strokes of one another, exhaustion can be a monstrous factor on the back nine.
-Although weight training and aerobic both play their own huge roles in golf, I think that aerobic is hands down more important.
+The majority of golf matches are won within one or two strokes of one another, exhaustion can be a monstrous factor on the back nine.
+Although weight training and aerobics both play their own huge roles in golf, I think that aerobic is hands down more important.

 1. Barbell Preacher Reverse Curls: